hkruoft/nvidia-vgpu-ubuntu/README.md

     ```
     sudo ./displaymodeselector —listgpumodes
     ```
-     shows “compute”
+     shows `compute`

+### Setup the drivers
+- In the left navigation pane, click **SOFTWARE DOWNLOADS**
+- If you've checked the Support Matrix [above](#first-things-first) you should know what version works best for your GPU and Ubuntu OS version
+- Find your download package and click Download.
+(Mine was `Complete vGPU 17.6 package for Linux KVM including support driver`. [[ *Why Linux and not Ubuntu?* The `Linux` one comes with `*.run` files which I found better for 22.04 Host Driver installation) ]]
+- Download the zip and extract it on your main Host.
+You'll see `Host Drivers` and `Guest Drivers`.
+  - On your baremetal server/machine, install the driver that is in the `Host Drivers` folder.
+The `*.run` file works better in my experience.

-## Enable SR-IOV
+### Enable SR-IOV
-[Use only the custom script `sriov-manage` provided by NVIDIA vGPU software for this purpose. **Do NOT** try to enable the virtual function for the GPU by any other means]
+[ **IMPORTANT:** Use only the custom script `sriov-manage` provided by NVIDIA vGPU software for this purpose. **Do NOT** try to enable the virtual function for the GPU by any other means]

-- Enable SRIOV (I did `ALL` since I only have one GPU)
+- Enable SRIOV (I did `ALL` since I only have one GPU on the server)
     ```
     sudo /usr/lib/nvidia/sriov-manage -e ALL
     ```

-## Check if your Virtual Functions are enabled
+### Check if your Virtual Functions are enabled
 - Obtain the PCI device bus/device/function (BDF) of the physical GPU
 ```
 $ lspci | grep NVIDIA